You've got questions? We've got answers!

 Can Seamless Students utilize the academic support services available at Auburn?
 Can Seamless Students pledge an Auburn fraternity or sorority?

-AU Academic Support provides tutoring specifically for Seamless students between the hours of 10 a.m. and 2 p.m., Monday thru Thursday in The Learning Commons (2nd Floor RBD Library); however, Seamless students do not receive tutoring from Study Partners until they are officially enrolled in Auburn University.
+Auburn Academic Support provides tutoring and Supplemental Instruction specifically for Seamless students in the subjects of Biology, History and Math.
+For an additional fee, private tutoring is also available.
 Students may also seek tutoring in The Miller Writing Center (also located in the Learning Commons) during its regular hours of operation.

-Due to Auburn University’s fraternity and sorority chapter regulations, you must be an Auburn University student to join a fraternity or sorority; however, Seamless students may join a fraternity or sorority their sophomore year after they receive their AU acceptance.
+Due to Auburn University’s fraternity and sorority chapter regulations, you must be an Auburn University student to join a fraternity or sorority.
+However, Seamless students may join a fraternity or sorority their sophomore year after they receive their Auburn acceptance.

 Can Seamless Students attend Auburn football games?